Node Titles

 }

-You'll see that the titles for the text are defined on the root SchemaNode, at the bottom on the Index record.
-So to refer to any content from the main body of the text, the default key will allow us to reference it by using any of those titles.
-So, Ex Book 1:2, Example Book 1:2, The Book of Examples 1:2 and ספר הדוגמא 1:2 will all get us to the same place.
+You'll see that the titles for the text are defined on the root SchemaNode, at the bottom of the Index record.
+To refer to any content from the main body of the text, the default key will allow us to reference it by using any of those titles.
+So, Ex Book 1:2, Example Book 1:2, The Book of Examples 1:2, and ספר הדוגמא 1:2 will all get us to the same place.
 In contrast, to get to either the introduction or conclusion, one would have to write the title with the sharedTitle for that specific node, so a valid title would look like Example Book, Introduction 1, with the sharedTitle concatenated to the root title.